 the team designer, programmers do not design games because you would end up with naff games like

 soul of sphere³.
+This lack of

-‘design’ is the bringing together of media and programming to create something special.
+bringing together of media and programming to create something special.

 Even with naff graphics a game can be great—it’s all down to its design.
 And a website might not be an ideal